Are Guys Really Still Wearing Tighty Whities?

 They Make You Look Like an Old Man

-If you’re stripping down in front of your significant other, they last thing they want is to be reminded of is the underwear their dad, or worse, their grandpa wears.
+If you're stripping down in front of your significant other, the last thing they want is to be reminded of is the underwear their dad, or worse, their grandpa wears.
+Retro may not be their thing.

 They Show Your Shit Stains